Restaurant photography is often how food photographers start their careers. Newspapers and magazines might also hire you for their restaurant reviews.

 Many restaurants only need images for their website.
 Interactive web design requires horizontal orientation for images.
 It also tends to cut off the top and bottom of the image.

 If the client will be printing some of the images on a menu, this may need a vertical format.
+This is a good chance to check the menu writing and make sure everything is on point.

 Make note that if they want both, it can take you up to twice as long to shoot the images.
 You will not only have to readjust your camera but also recompose the image.